 Replacing your roof with a different roof type

 There are no significant concerns when replacing your roof with another of the same kind.
 However, if you want to replace a lighter roof, such as asphalt shingles, with something heavier, like slate or clay tiles, you better make sure that your framing can support it.
 Before using a heavier material, ask a pro to inspect and strengthen your frame and trusses if necessary.
-That way you make sure they can support the weight of the new material.
-Obviously going for a different type will affect the cost of a new roof; keep this in mind.
+That way, you make sure they can support the weight of the new material.
+Going for a different type will obviously affect the cost of a new roof; keep this in mind.

 Image credit: Pixabay